 Mr. Visher agreed.
-Our person operating expenses just 3% annual increase.
-Our CML, our travel, 3% annual increase again, we're not expecting any big changes on those.
+Our Carson operating expenses just a 3% annual increase.
+Our CMR travel, 3% annual increase again, we're not expecting any big changes on those.

-The special projects, the biggest expense out of this category is again the \$2.00 claim fee to Mackay.
+For Special Projects, the biggest expense out of this category is again the \$2.00 claim fee to Mackay.
 And so that's tied to the anticipated decreases.
-We pay to Mackey \$2.00 based on what we received the prior fiscal year.
-So we know what - what that payment will be for '16, because we received it in FY '15, but you'll see there, there is no more money to MBMG accounted for in this forecast.
-There is the \$15,000 per year contribution for the teacher's workshops that we do with mining association that the commission approved, and then \$10,000 per year for publication of maps, other things that come up largely the posters, major mines, that kind of stuff.
+We pay to Mackay \$2.00 based on what we received the prior fiscal year.
+So we know what that payment will be for '16, because we received it in FY '15, but you'll see there, there is no money to NBMG accounted for in this forecast.
+There is the \$15,000 per year contribution for the teacher's workshops that we do with mining association that the commission approved, and then \$10,000 per year for publication of maps, other things that come up, largely the posters, major mines, that kind of stuff.